How to calculate the total cost of ownership for a car

 Cost of auto insurance

-There are other reasons that insurance rates are high or low.
+There are other reasons that insurance rates are higher or lower than average.
 Here are four major factors that influence car insurance rates in your state:

-• State government-mandated coverage: Alaska's mandatory minimum liability coverage levels are twice Alabama's, for instance.
-Higher auto liability limits result in higher premiums.
+• State government-mandated coverage: Most states require drivers to carry a certain amount of mandatory minimum liability coverage, but the required amount varies, which can raise the cost of ownership.
+Alaska's required coverage levels are twice Alabama's; higher auto liability limits result in higher premiums.

 • Crime rates: If your state has lower property crime levels, your comprehensive insurance coverage, which covers stolen vehicles, may be less costly than in high-crime areas.
-Louisiana is a good example of how high crime rates impact insurance costs.
+Louisiana is an example of how high crime rates impact insurance costs.

 • Wildlife and weather: Areas prone to high winds or hail or with lots of wildlife (deer, for instance) can cause expensive vehicle damage, which is also covered by comprehensive coverage.
 States located in areas prone to hail damage and other major storms will always be a bigger risk and more expensive for insurance.